Find Trade Colleges

 Our 2023 rankings named Red Rocks Community College the best value school in Colorado for allied health & medical assisting services students working on their undergraduate certificate.
 Located in the city of Lakewood, Red Rocks Community College is a public school with a medium-sized student population.

-Red Rocks Community College not only placed well in our value ranking, but it is also #2 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Colorado list.
+Red Rocks Community College also took the #2 spot in our Best Allied Health Services Undergraduate Certificate Trade Schools in Colorado rankings.

-FRCC undergraduate students pay an average of $4,126 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at FRCC are $4,126 a year.
 Medical Assisting majors at FRCC take out an average of $14,601 in student loans while working on their Undergraduate Certificate.

 FRCC not only placed well in our value ranking, but it is also #4 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Colorado list.